GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/10.091-100/02.Weeping-Will-Not-Save-Me/docs.md

 Purest deeds that I can do,
 Holiest thoughts and feelings, too,
 Can not form my soul anew
 Working will not save me.

-Refrain:
-Jesus wept and died for me;
-Jesus suffered on the tree;
-Jesus waits to make me free;
-He alone can save me.
+[Refrain]

 3.
 Waiting will not save me
 Helpless, guilty, lost I lie,
 In my ear is mercy's cry;
 If I wail I can but die
 Waiting will not save me.

-Refrain:
-Jesus wept and died for me;
-Jesus suffered on the tree;
-Jesus waits to make me free;
-He alone can save me.
+[Refrain]

 4.
 Faith in Christ will save me
 Let me trust thy weeping Son,
 Trust the work that he has done;
 To his arms, Lord, help me run
 Faith in Christ will save me.

-Refrain:
-Jesus wept and died for me;
-Jesus suffered on the tree;
-Jesus waits to make me free;
-He alone can save me.
+[Refrain]

 ```